Gould's petrel: Management on Cabbage Tree Island

 Population decline was unsustainable and intervention was required.
-In 1993 birdlime trees in the nesting colony were removed and pied currawongs were culled.
+In 1993, birdlime trees in the nesting colony were removed and pied currawongs were culled.
 Rabbits were eradicated from the island in 1997.
 Fledging success increased from fewer than 50 to more than 450 per annum and the number of breeding adults increased to over 1,000 pairs.

-Removal of Pisonia umbellifera seedlings within the breeding colonies and culling of pied currawongs is undertaken periodically.
+Removal of Ceodes umbellifera, (syn.
+Pisonia umbellifera) seedlings within the breeding colonies and culling of pied currawongs is undertaken periodically.
 Annual surveys estimate the size of the breeding population, breeding success and the number of fledglings produced.
-Because birds were monitored closely there was concern that ornithologists' intrusion could upset the birds and affect breeding success.
+Because birds were monitored closely, there was concern that ornithologists' intrusion could upset the birds and affect breeding success.
 However, this does not appear to be the case.
 In one study conducted in 2000/01, the breeding success of birds handled regularly during incubation was higher than for the colony as a whole.

 Having just one population was deemed an unacceptable risk, so nest boxes were developed and chicks were translocated to nearby Boondelbah Island.
 Most seabirds are strongly philopatric, so translocating chicks is difficult.
 Young must be moved before fledging.
 They are taken away from parental care and fed artificially.
 Gould's petrels breed less synchronously than many other seabirds: each stage of egg-laying, hatching and fledging takes place over a period of 6–7 weeks.
 Scientists had to determine the optimum time to translocate chicks: young enough so that they had not yet imprinted on their natal site but old enough to maximise survival in the absence of parental care.

 Conservation status

 Active conservation management for the Australian subspecies of Gould's petrel has removed all land-based threats to the subspecies and the number of islands occupied has increased.
-However, since 2015 the number of breeding pairs and breeding success at Cabbage Tree Island, where 90% of population breeds, have declined by 20%.
+However, since 2015, the number of breeding pairs and breeding success at Cabbage Tree Island, where 90% of the population breeds, have declined by 20%.

 At the same time, the population of the New Caledonian subspecies was estimated at 10,000 individuals and decreasing.
 However, this number is no more than an estimate and scientists do not have high confidence that it is correct.

 The New Caledonian subspecies is also classified as vulnerable because of its restricted geographic breeding range.

 Threats

-The main threats to the nominate subspecies are the introduction of feral predators (cats (Felis catus), black rats (Rattus rattus), foxes (Vulpes vulpes) or dogs (Canus familiaris)) or wild fire, particularly in December when birds are incubating.
+The main threats to the nominate subspecies are the introduction of feral predators (cats (Felis catus), black rats (Rattus rattus), foxes (Vulpes vulpes) or dogs (Canis familiaris)) or wildfire, particularly in December when birds are incubating.
 Because of their chosen precarious nesting habits, accidental egg breakage is not unusual.

 The major threat to the New Caledonian subspecies is introduced predators within the breeding colonies.
 Introduced pigs (Sus scrofa) dig up burrows and black rats prey on birds and eggs.
 In addition, adults are killed at night when they fly into lights on Nouméa.

-Threats to Gould's petrels at sea are unknown; though they are not known to be affected directly by long-line fishing operations.
+Threats to Gould's petrels at sea are unknown, though they are not known to be affected directly by long-line fishing operations.